ocaml-flambda/flambda-backend/middle_end/flambda2/docs/types.md

 multiple distinct valid pointers (unlike the other blocks, which always define a single valid pointer).
 So a closure block contains a number of functions, and a number of environment entries.
-The functions are indexed by a closure identifier (or closure_id), an unique name generated during compilation of OCaml functions.
+The functions are indexed by a closure identifier (or closure_id), a unique name generated during compilation of OCaml functions.
 The actual contents of the function are only important for inlining, so we'll assume here that it's roughly a pointer to some piece of code, without any more details.
 The environment entries are